 Skip to Content

-If you need reliable portable internet service when you’re traveling, there are a number of different ways to go.
-You can take a look at our post on our RV internet solutionsto see what we do to stay connected as we live and work on the road full time.
-But in today’s post, we’re taking a look at portable satellite internet as a means of staying connected while you travel.
+If you need reliable portable internet service while traveling, there are several options available.
+You can take a look at our post on our RV internet solutions to see what we did to stay connected for the 20+ years we lived and worked on the road full-time.
+But in this post, we’re taking a look at portable satellite internet as a means of staying connected while you travel… an option that’s growing in both availability and popularity, especially with the arrival of Starlink on the mobile satellite internet scene.

 What Is Portable Satellite Internet?

 We’re all familiar with internet services provided by cell towers, cables that tether us to broadband connections, and wireless internet.
 But satellite internet is a whole different ballgame.
+Satellite internet is wireless internet, but it’s beamed down from satellites that orbit the Earth.
+The process works by an internet provider sending a signal to a satellite in space.
+The internet signal comes to you (the subscriber) via a satellite terminal, most commonly a small satellite dish.

 The satellite dish is connected to a modem, and your modem connects your computer, mobile hotspot, or other devices to the internet signal (either hardwired via Ethernet or by providing a Wi-Fi signal that wireless devices can connect to).
+The portable aspect is what allows you to travel and access internet service via satellite wherever you go.

 This is accomplished using portable hardware, namely a satellite dish mounted on your RV or on a tripod.
 The hardware travels with you wherever you go, and the wireless internet signals are beamed down to that hardware (wherever you travel) from the satellites orbiting the Earth.